 Scheduling and Personal Differences

-Vocal warm-up should be done close to the time of performing or rehearsing.
-Your warm-up routine may need to vary on a day to day basis, according to the nature of the performance or rehearsal, time of day, condition of your body and the condition of your voice.
+Vocal warm-ups should be done close to the time of performing or rehearsing.
+Your warm-up routine may need to vary on a day to day basis, according to the nature of the performance or rehearsal, time of day, the condition of your body and the condition of your voice.

-Warm-ups help you save, not wreck your voice, assisting in performance excellence and career longevity.
+Vocal warm-ups help you avoid blowing out your voice, enhance the quality of your performance and extend your singing career.
 With a proper vocal warm-up done, you’ll be able to start your rehearsal or performance in high gear.

 on June 17, 2014 at 1:59 AM said:Thank you Jeannie.
 I really like this warm-up and it's very effective.
 Your blog is great - really appreciated, thank you.